takemetola/Hostinger_Automated_Test/ReadMe.md

 ## Expected Results:
 - The user should successfully navigate to the domain search page and enter the desired domain name.
-- The search results should be displayed, and "mylatestproject.ai" should be available.
+- The search results should be displayed, and ".ai" should be available.
 - The user should be able to click on "Buy Domain" and proceed to the checkout page.
 - The total price for a 2-year rental of the domain should be clearly displayed.

-## Postconditions:
-- The test domain ("mylatestproject.ai") is added to the user's shopping cart.
-- The user is ready to proceed with the domain purchase.